PedroBern/brazil-monthly-deaths-by-city/README.rst

 =============================

 This package exports a dataset with deaths number for all cities of Brazil since 2015.
-In order to obtain the most recent data, it also exports a web scraping function to get data every time you want.
+To obtain the most recent data, it also exports a web scraping function to get data every time you want.

 |Codecov Coverage| |Build Status| |Pypi| |contributions welcome|